ferrous-systems/sparc-experiments/sparc-demo-rust/README.md

 ## Alternate CPUs

-We use the [`.cargo/config.toml`](.cargo/config.toml) file to set the CPU to `leon3`.
+We use the [`.cargo/config.toml`](.cargo/config.toml) file to set the CPU to `leon3` and the BCC BSP to `leon3`.
 Feel free to pick an alternative.
-You may also need to add extra arguments to tell your toolchain which BSP to use.
-The Gaisler toolchain uses a Leon3 BSP by default.
+You may also need to alter these arguments to tell your toolchain which BSP or CPU you are using.

 See
 <https://doc.rust-lang.org/nightly/rustc/platform-support/sparc-unknown-none-elf.html>